-24. The validity period of a certificate for medical practitioners is 5 years, and after five years, recertification is required.
-Medical practitioners who would like be recertified must submit an application and summary of their professional activities in their respective primary specialties, sub-specialties, additional specialties or medical or diagnostic methods, reflecting the scope, intensity, and quality of work carried out during the validity period of the certification process to the certification institution.
-The certification institution then evaluates the professional and scientific activities of the applicant.

-25. During the validity period of the certificate, health care professionals must also acquire 250 continuing education points in basic specialties, sub-specialties, or additional specialties of physicians and dentists, as well as in the basic specialty of physiotherapists.
+- 24. The validity period of a certificate for medical practitioners is 5 years, and after five years, recertification is required.
+Medical practitioners who would like be recertified must submit an application and summary of their professional activities in their respective primary specialties, subspecialties, additional specialties or medical or diagnostic methods, reflecting the scope, intensity, and quality of work carried out during the validity period of the certificate.
+Medical practitioners must also submit a copy of a document confirming payment for the recertification process to the certification institution.
+The certification institution then evaluates the professional and scientific activities of the applicant. - 25.
+During the validity period of the certificate, health care professionals must also acquire 250 continuing education points in basic specialties, sub-specialties, or additional specialties of physicians and dentists, as well as in the basic specialty of physiotherapists.
 All other medical practitioners, including nurses, must obtain 150 continuing education points in basic specialties, sub-specialties, and additional specialties.
 For medical or diagnostic methods, 100 continuing education points are required.
 At least 60 percent of points must be obtained through scientific and professional activities and continuing education.
 Physicians, dentists, physical therapists may obtain the required 250 points by lecturing medical students, taking part in scientific conferences, seminars, and trainings, publishing research in magazines, or engaging in international or national consultation boards, professional associations, certification commissions, or donation projects.
 The Latvian Medical Association organises five interdisciplinary conferences per year which may be used by physicians to acquire points.
 Nurses may obtain 150 points by participating in various activities including conferences, seminars and trainings.
 The Latvian Medical Association, Latvian Nurses' Association, or the Union of Professional Organizations of Medical Practitioners in Latvia must approve the visited conferences, seminars, and training courses by indicating number of points in each activity.
 As an alternative, a medical practitioner may also take a recertification exam, although 90 percent of physicians complete their re-certification through the point system.